Revival (novel): Plot

 Jacobs immediately recognizes Jamie in the audience.
-Jamie passes out and wakes up in Jacobs' camper van, where he offers to “treat” Jamie's condition with a small application of electricity.
+Jamie passes out and is treated by Jacobs who uses a form of electrotherapy to cure his addiction and fix his broken leg.
 After being treated, Jamie experiences strange side effects, including sleepwalking and jabbing himself in the arm with sharp objects while in a fugue state, as if trying to inject heroin.
 Jacobs is later assaulted by Cathy's father, claiming that Jacobs' portrait caused her to attempt to shoplift a pair of diamond earrings.
-Before Jacobs leaves town again, he sends Jamie to a man called Hugh Yates, who gives him a job in a recording studio.
+Before Jacobs leaves town again, he sends Jamie to Hugh Yates in Denver, who gives him a job in a recording studio.

-Many years later, Yates calls Jamie into his office and they tell each other about their experiences of Jacobs' purported medical treatments.
-Yates shows Jamie a poster on a website where Jacobs is performing revival tours using electricity (although he is pretending to be a faith healer, using the power of God to heal others).
+Many years later, Yates and Jamie discover Jacobs is performing revival tours using electricity (although he is pretending to be a faith healer, using the power of God to heal others).
+Yates revealed Jacobs cured him of his deafness with the same treatment.
 They go to one of Jacobs' meetings, but Yates quickly leaves.
-When Jamie asks what happened, Yates claims he had a vision (which he calls a “prismatic”) where he saw the attendees as giant ants.
+When Jamie asks what happened, Yates claims he had a vision (which he calls a "prismatic") where he saw the attendees as giant ants.

 Jamie starts investigating other people who Jacobs has healed.
 As it turns out, many have experienced similar side effects; some, including Cathy, have even killed themselves and others as a result.
 He later discovers that Jacobs has also been studying occult texts, such as De Vermis Mysteriis.
 Jamie tracks down Jacobs about the aftereffects of his healings; to his surprise, Jacobs knows about them but claims that only a small number of people suffer from such phenomena, saying that he is no longer healing people.
 Jacobs offers to make Jamie his assistant, but he refuses and leaves.